Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-Distributed network monitoring is proposed in \cite{yin2021learning}, where the unsupervised \ac{NN}-based estimation of the number of coexisting WiFi nodes is implemented in NR-U nodes.
-The learning process builds upon the detected transmission collision probability in the unlicensed channel.
-It is shown that this solution outperforms the often used Kalman filter-based solutions.
-Furthermore, \textcite{yang2018channel} use fuzzy Q-learning to either centrally (central unit in C-RAN) or distributively (each eNB) learn the WiFi performance to improve the scheduling decisions on the \ac{LTE-LAA} side.
+Distributed network monitoring is proposed by \textcite{yin2021learning}, where the unsupervised \ac{NN}-based estimation of the number of coexisting Wi-Fi stations is implemented in NR-U devices.
+The learning process builds upon the collision probability detected in the unlicensed channel.
+This solution outperforms Kalman filter-based solutions.
+Furthermore, \textcite{yang2018channel} use fuzzy Q-learning to either centrally (in a central unit in C-RAN) or distributively (in each eNB) learn the Wi-Fi performance to improve the scheduling decisions on the \ac{LTE-LAA} side.

-There are also papers which take advantage of a dedicated interface between WiFi and LTE.
-In \cite{fakhfakh2017incentive, fakhfakh2017optimised}, each LTE user obtains information from the 802.11k amendment on the load of the coexisting \acp{AP}.
+Some papers take advantage of a dedicated interface between Wi-Fi and LTE.
+Fakhfakh et al. \cite{fakhfakh2017incentive, fakhfakh2017optimised} have each LTE user obtain information from the 802.11k amendment on the load of the coexisting \acp{AP}.
 Then, supported by Q-learning, LTE offloading decisions are made.
-This is interesting from the WiFi perspective, since overloaded \acp{AP} are not selected by this mechanism, and therefore WiFi networks performance is not worsened by the offloading decisions.
+This approach is interesting from the Wi-Fi perspective, since overloaded \acp{AP} are not selected by this mechanism and therefore Wi-Fi network performance is not worsened by the offloading decisions.